 We know this is a lot of information, so let’s do a quick recap.

-Above, we went through the various ways collect your brand thoughts and build your brand.
+Above, we went through various ways to collect your brand thoughts and build your brand.
 Here, we will be going through some steps to help you turn a brand into a name.

 Setting Up your Naming Criteria